Cluster Random Fields and Random-Shift Representations: Introduction

+\Cref{refQC} leads to different Rosi\'nski representations, which in turn imply new tractable expressions for extremal functional indices, see \Cref{sec:candi}.
+In applications, having different representations for the extremal index is important since it allows for construction of flexible estimators.
+If one is interested in calculating those indices, as in the case of {\it Pickands constants} , such representations can be further useful for both Monte Carlo simulations and derivations of precise bounds.
+We note in passing that the classical Pickands constant is not known apart from two particular values and its calculation is still an interesting research topic, see e.g., \cite{DiekerY, bisewski2021speed,adonai} and the references therein.\\ In our study of CRFs we obtained also new results for {\it shift-generated} $\kk$'s as well.
+For instance, the identity presented in \eqref{inemato} extends a previous one derived in \cite{DiekerY} for $k=d=1$.

-Brief outline of the rest of the paper: We shall present the main notation and definitions in \Cref{sec:prim} which includes also few preliminary results. \Cref{MainRes} answers the first three questions raised above by discussing first the basic properties of cluster rf's followed by explicit constructions of random-shift representations for $\kk$ based on results and ideas in \cite{klem,Hrovje,kulik:soulier:2020,PH2020,hashorva2021shiftinvariant}.
-All the constructions in \Cref{MainRes} are new if $\norm{\vk Z(0)}$ is almost surely positive. \Cref{sec:cash} discusses several applications related to the last two questions above.
-In \Cref{sec:AAL} we present some technical results, whereas \Cref{sec:AAB} briefly explores $\alpha$-homogeneous positive measures.
+Brief outline of the rest of the paper: We shall present the main notation and definitions in \Cref{sec:prim}, which includes also few preliminary results.
+In particular, \Cref{kabA} derives new equivalent conditions, which are important for the determination of purely dissipative $\kk$'s.\\ \Cref{MainRes} answers \Cref{refQA} and \Cref{refQC} by discussing first basic properties of CRFs followed by explicit constructions of {\it random-shift representations} for $\kk$ based on results and ideas presented in \cite{klem,Hrovje,kulik:soulier:2020,PH2020,hashorva2021shiftinvariant}.
+All the constructions in \Cref{MainRes} are new if $\norm{\vk Z(0)}$ is a.s.\ positive, which is in particular the case for both the Brown-Resnick and the Brown-L\'evy-Resnick $\kk$'s. \Cref{sec:cash} discusses several applications and answers in particular \Cref{refQE} and \Cref{AppBR}.
+Concluding, in \Cref{appn} we present some technical results.